We regulate conduct where there might be a breach of the Student Identifiers Act 2014 in regards to:

 - creating duplicate USIs, altering a VET transcript or creating a fake VET transcript.

-You are encouraged to complete the report non-compliance form.
+You are encouraged to complete the form at the bottom of this page.

 No, you can remain anonymous.
 It is not a requirement to provide your personal details.
 However, we will not be able to contact you if further information is required which may affect our review into the alleged non-compliance.